I'm Not Scared (novel): Major themes

 Ellen Nerenberg from Wesleyan University argues that the author uses the first-person narration and a childlike style to emphasize the protagonist's innocence.
 Nerenberg contends that a main theme of the novel is the solidarity of youth, exemplified by the bond that forms between the protagonist and the kidnapped child.
 Additionally, she argues that another theme of I'm Not Scared is the individual's departure from family and societal norms, as evidenced in Michele's resistance to the violence and negativity of his environment and his father.

-Giuliana Adamo from Trinity College Dublin discusses the use of the first-person narration as a tool to convey the huge confusion and overwhelm felt by the young boy protagonist.
+Giuliana Adamo from Trinity College Dublin discusses the use of first-person narration as a tool to convey the huge confusion and overwhelm felt by the young boy protagonist.
 She also argues that some of the main themes of the book are the discovery of oneself in a bitter and heart-wrenching way, the application of one's conscience, and the strength to make decisions that go against the culture and environment in which the protagonist was raised.

 Literary critics have highlighted the strain on Italian family life caused by regional and social inequality, as demonstrated by the kidnapping of a wealthy Northern boy by poor Southern Italians, as a main theme of the novel.
 The loss of childhood innocence has also been cited as a central topic.